Arshu/AssembleWebApps/README.md

 Components should be grouped into AppSites and AppViews Folders for providing URL Context

+    AppSite's are grouped under AppSites Directory under the Root Folder

-    Pages Components can be grouped into a AppSites Directory under Root Directory and Views/ViewsDefer Directory under AppSites Directory.
+    AppView's can be grouped under Views/ViewsDefer Directory under Respective AppSite Directory.

+    Components can be added to Component Directory under Respective AppSite Directory

+    Page Components can be added to AppView Directory under Views/ViewsDefer Directory

     Url to access a page is https://Domain/AppSite/AppView

-    Standalone Components can be grouped under a Common/Component folder under Respective AppSite Directory.